 Extended warranties, by providing protection for pricey purchases and increasing the span of a product’s original warranty, have become the standard for many retailers.
 These warranties often appeal to economical consumers, for whom purchasing big-ticket items like appliances and electronics can be a challenging decision.

 There might be instances where an extended warranty is affordably priced and makes up for a limited warranty that covers little ground and has short period of time, and thus, is worth it.
 But too often, they are a waste of money.
-Before you purchase an extended warranty, ask over yourself the following questions:
+Before you purchase an extended warranty, ask yourself the following questions:

-Certainly warranties are significant and you must always ensure that when you buy pricey appliances – like clothes dryer for example – that it has a warranty to follow with it.
+Certainly, warranties are significant and you must always ensure that when you buy pricey appliances – like clothes dryer for example – that it has a warranty to follow with it.
 But if a salesperson is attempting to get you to buy an additional extended warranty, be doubtful.
 Think about sales and advertising.
-There is always a income motive and retailers and merchandisers can regularly make money off of consumers when they purchase extended warranties than when they buy replacement products or pay for repairs!
+There is always an income motive and retailers and merchandisers can regularly make money off consumers when they purchase extended warranties than when they buy replacement products or pay for repairs!
 This is why third party companies and retail stores provide extended warranties, not the manufacturers.

 Think about sales and advertising.
 There is always a profit motive and retailers and merchandisers can often make more money off of consumers when they buy extended warranties than when they buy replacement products or pay for repairs!
-This is why retail stores and third-party companies offer extended warranties, not the manufacturer themselves.
+This is why retail stores and third-party companies offer extended warranties, not the manufacturers themselves.

 The moral of the story is that you must do a little math and significant thinking prior to buying an extended warranty.
 Possibly it will be a wise purchase, and may be the money will be better used up toward other services or products.

 Don’t lose your cool over unforeseen home repairs; call the experts for a home service contract.
 One such company that provides Service Contract is Service America.
 Never again will you have to worry yourself with the hassle and high cost of unforeseen repairs.